 Call a Wilton Resisting Arrest Attorney for Advice

 Overcoming charges for interfering with an officer, especially when it is your word against that of a police officer, can be difficult to achieve alone.
 The breadth of this statute allows the police a great deal of discretion in deciding to charge individuals with this offense.
-A Wilton resisting arrest attorney can advocate on your behalf, providing the court with evidence that your actions did not amount to resisting arrest.
+A Wilton resisting arrest lawyer can advocate on your behalf, providing the court with evidence that your actions did not amount to this offense.

 Call Mark Sherman Law to discuss your case and set up a consultation.